music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 is stopped.
 The same thing is happening in our triple steps, but on a much shorter time scale.

-Because the "walk-walk" doesn't have any emphasis, it can fit with anything, and doesn't offer much when trying to discern West Coast Swing Music.
-Thus, I'm going to consider the triple step our fundamental West Coast Swing rhythm.
+Because the "walk-walk" doesn't have any emphasis, it can fit with anything, and doesn't offer much when trying to discern WCS music.
+Thus, I'm going to consider the triple step our fundamental WCS rhythm.
 After all, who has ever heard of a [judge complaining about](https://open.spotify.com/episode/01d2qpiRjZOHzQJpBT9JG2?si=71ea490eab0344b5) "not enough walk-walks"?

 ### Rhythm in Music